15 local boys wrestlers earn medals with top-eight finishes at state championships in Atlantic City

-ATLANTIC CITY — Riley O’Boyle did not get to wrestle varsity matches as a freshman.
+ATLANTIC CITY — Riley O’Boyle did not get to wrestle in the varsity room as a freshman.

 On Saturday, the Southern Regional High School senior ended his career having advanced as far as a wrestler can go.